 Recall the BGG category $\mathcal O$ is the category of all finitely generated, integral-weight, $\mathfrak{g}$-modules $M$ which are locally finite over $\mathfrak b$.
 Let $[\OO]$ denote its Grothendieck group.
-The action of the center of the enveloping algebra of $\mathfrak g$ on a Verma module $M(\la)$ of highest weight $\lambda\in X$ yields a central character $\chi_\lambda$.
-We have the following equivalences
+The action of the center of the enveloping algebra of $\mathfrak g$ on a Verma module $M(\mi)$ of highest weight $\mi-\rho\in X$ yields a central character $\chi_\mi$, where